pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 `mp_mode`|str|Determines how Abaqus is executed in parallel.
 Should be `"THREADS"` as `"MPI"`  is currently not implemented.
 `save_iterations`|int|Determines what files are kept by Abaqus.
 All files are saved, but files not corresponding to (i.e. of which the time step is not a multiple of) `save_iterations` are removed at the end of a time step.
 Important for restart options (also in correspondence with the save interval of the flow solver).
 `timestep_start`|int|Time step to start from.
 Data should be available at this time step.
 For a new simulation this value will typically be 0.
 This parameter should be synchronized with the flow solver.
 This parameter is usually specified in a higher `Component` in which case it is not mandatory to specify.
-`working_directory`|str|Relative path to the directory in which Abaqus will be executed and where all structural information will be stored. <br> Should be created before execution and contain a file *`AbaqusHosts.txt`*.
+`working_directory`|str|Relative path to the directory in which Abaqus will be executed and where all structural information will be stored. <br> Should be created before execution and contain a file *`AbaqusHosts.txt`*, see the [Environment section](#Environment).

 `timestep_start` and `delta_t` are necessary parameters, but are usually defined in a higher `Component`.
 However, they can also be given directly as parameter of the solver wrapper (e.g. for standalone testing).
 If they are defined both in higher object and in the solver wrapper, then the former value is used and a warning is printed.

 ### Optional
 parameter|type|description
 ---:|:---:|---
-`subcycling`|boolean|`false`: [Default] Abaqus solves the requested time step using one increment. <br> `true`: Abaqus is allowed to solve the time step using multiple increments, often required when contact is involved.
+`subcycling`|boolean|`false`: [Default] Abaqus solves the requested time step using one increment. <br> `true`: Abaqus is allowed to solve the time step using multiple *increments*.
+This can be of use when Abaqus has convergence difficulties.
+For example cases where contact is involved often require small *increments*.
 `initialInc`|float|Required when subcycling is enabled.
 Contains the size of the first time *increment* attempted by Abaqus.
 `maxInc`|float|Required when subcycling is enabled.
 Contains the maximal time *increment* size allowed.
 This value should not be higher than `delta_t`.
 `maxNumInc`|int|Required when subcycling is enabled.
 Contains the maximum number of *increments* that Abaqus is allowed to perform for one time step.